DrAdrianDC/Python-Programming/Password_Generator/README.md

   - **Random Password Generation:** Generates a secure, random password.
   - **Customizable Length:** Password length can be customized (default is 12 characters).
   - **User Interaction:** Prompts the user to generate a password or exit the program.

+### Usage

+    Run the script using Python:
+'''
+    python password_generator.py
+'''